TeachBooks/bridging_mechanics/book/week_2/homework_3/intro.md

 (homework2.3)=
-# Homework deadline lesson Wednesday September 13th
+# Homework deadline lesson Friday September 13th

 As a preparation for Friday's lesson you'll look into Euler Bernoulli's theory, consisting of the following topics: